x64-bit/Ionic-Compound-Generator/README.md

 # Ionic-Compound-Generator
-Works with most of ions.
+Very broken.
 Didn't bother putting polyatomic ions nor a lot of transition metals because I rushed this in an hr at midnight

 What the program outputs: